-The CV inputs can function in one of six input modes.
+The CV inputs can function in one of six Global CV Input Modes.
 You can select the desired mode (or just check which mode is currently selected) by double-clicking and holding the Option button.
 The Preset LEDs will chase to draw your attention.
 The LED for the currently selected mode will light steadily.
 To select a new mode, click the appropriate Preset button.